Ruhul127/QR-Code-Generator/README.md

 This project is a **QR Code Generator** built using **Flask** (backend framework), **Python**, **HTML**, **CSS**, and **JavaScript**.
 The application allows users to input a URL, generates a QR code for the URL, and provides the option to download the generated QR code as a PNG image.

+- Below is an example of my project, the QR code will direct you to YouTube.

 ![QR Code Example](QR_code_generator/assets/qr-code-example.PNG)

 ---